dokuwiki/github-action/README.md

 The workflows defined in this repository are designed to be reusable for any DokuWiki extension.
 They are designed to be used in a repository that contains a single DokuWiki extension.

 Simply create a `.github/workflows/dokuwiki.yml` file with the following contents in your extension repository and all standard tooling will be run on every push and on pull requests.
+It will also run once a month to check for updates to the toolchain and DokuWiki updates.

 ```
 name: DokuWiki Default Tasks
-on: [push, pull_request]
+on:
+  push:
+  pull_request:
+  schedule:
+    - cron: '0 5 1 * *' # run on the first of every month at 5am UTC

 jobs:
   all: